Diners Club Rewards program

 Discover how you can earn points on every dollar you spend to redeem for cashback, travel rewards with partner airlines and hotels and more with a Diners Club card.

 Diners Club has a generous rewards program that allows you to earn and redeem points for travel, merchandise, cashback and gift cards.
-You can even convert your points to 15 different frequent flyer programs and hotel group loyalty schemes.
+You can even convert your points to a range of loyalty and frequent flyer programs – including Velocity Frequent Flyer, Singapore Airlines KrisFlyer and Asia Miles.

 How does the Diners Club Rewards program work?